Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-05/01-image-int/page-04.md

 As stated in the introduction, the **image element** is a multi-part element comprised of several "commands" over how the image will render.

-The 5+ attributes an image element <i>should</i> include are:
+The 5+ attributes an image element should include are:

-- The tag itself.
+1. The tag itself.
-- The source attribute (location of the file).*
+2. The source attribute (location of the file).*
-- Alternative text.*
+3. Alternative text.*
-- The image itle.
+4. The image itle.
-- Width and height values (which also can be accomplished with the style attribute).
+5. Width and height values (which also can be accomplished with the style attribute).

 <span class="label label-danger">Important</span> *The source (`src=""`) and alternative text (`alt=""`) attributes are <b>required</b> in the image element.